aebabis/roguelike/BACKLOG.md

   - Weights for random dungeon rooms
   - Keybindings Overlay
   - Tile Contents Panel (Use + and - to navigate?)
-  - Serialization for saving games (and as POC for client-server games)
   - Handle legal noPath situations
-  - Ability to compare 2 dungeons, for testing dungeon factory regressions
   - Method for getting a single adjacent tile from a direction
   - Keyboard and mouse instructions
   - Don't bundle jQuery with webpack